 - Spray water from a garden hose at the heads of the dogs.
 Aim specifically for the eyes and nose of the more aggressive dog, if possible.
 A bucket or spray bottle filled with water may be less effective but is worth a try if you don't have access to a hose.

-- Citronella or vinegar spray in the face may break up a less-intense fight but usually not the worst fights.
+- Citronella spray like Spray Shield or vinegar spray in the face may break up a less-intense fight but usually not the worst fights.
 Dog owners may consider carrying citronella spray with them.
-Dogs really dislike the smell of either, and it could offer a brief distraction.
+Dogs really dislike the smell and it could offer a brief distraction.
 In fact, many veterinary experts recommend citronella sprays over pepper spray.
 It may be just as effective and doesn't have potentially harmful effects.
 Pepper spray and CO2 fire extinguishers have been suggested but really should only be used as a last resort as they can cause damage to a dog's eyes, skin and mucous membranes not to mention potentially harm people nearby.

 Make a Lot of Noise

-The sound of a car horn or a loud slamming door may be jarring enough to snap fighting dogs out of it.
+Air horns or the sound of a car horn may be jarring enough to snap fighting dogs out of it.
 This is less likely to work on intense fights, though.
 Shouting and screaming at the dogs rarely works and usually has the opposite effect of intensifying the fight.

 Use Objects Strategically